vimc/montagu-vault/README.md

 1. `export VAULT_ADDR=https://support.montagu.dide.ic.ac.uk:8200`
 2. `vault operator unseal` (you will be prompted for your unseal key)

+Post the output on slack, in the `#technical` channel

 This shouldn't happen often.

 ## Setting up the vault